 Once you've covered off on your brand values and USP, you need to ensure that every time a family (or prospective family) interacts with your school, they are, in some sense, seeing your values and USP in action.
 This includes all of your brand touch points, including:

-Other elements, such as matching your brand colors can be a little trickier to ascertain.
-You'll need to research color theory and take care when using your school colors to ensure they accurately reflect your school's brand personality.
-We've written a whole post on doing just that: Unlocking the power of color theory — make sure you check it out!
+Other elements, such as matching your brand colours can be a little trickier to ascertain.
+You'll need to research colour theory and take care when using your school colours to ensure they accurately reflect your school's brand personality.
+We've written a whole post on doing just that: Unlocking the power of colour theory — make sure you check it out!

 We could go on and on about branding — nailing your brand is not the easiest task in the world!
 However, there are definitely commonalities between schools that have a strong, cohesive brand presence... and those that don't.